 Founded in 1941 as Northwestern College of Chiropractic, Northwestern Health Sciences University has grown in size and influence in the practice of natural health care in Minnesota and beyond.
-Northwestern was founded by Dr. John B. Wolfe, a civil engineer turned doctor of chiropractic, who started the college with the help of one colleague and three students.
+Dr. John B. Wolfe, a civil engineer turned doctor of chiropractic, founded Northwestern College of Chiropractic and started the college with the help of one colleague and three students.

 Beginning in a second floor of a downtown Minneapolis building, Dr. Wolfe founded the college in response to the need for a school that offered a broad program in clinical, chiropractic and basic sciences.
 By 1949, a postwar influx of veterans raised the enrollment to 280.
 Northwestern prospered because of its rigorous academic program and the quality of the students and faculty.
 As Northwestern graduated more chiropractors, the profession grew, and more doctors of chiropractic referred still other students to the college.